Tiento: Formal aspects

 The tiento is formally extraordinarily diverse, more a set of guidelines than a rigid structural model such as fugue or rondo.
 Nearly all tientos are imitative to some degree, though not as complex or developed as the fugue.
 This has led to their being associated with the other embryonic imitative forms cited above.
-Similarly, it is difficult to assign a single texture to the form, since it underwent a considerable amount of evolution from its inception to its decline in the late 18th century.
+Similarly, it is difficult to assign a single style to the form, since it underwent a considerable amount of evolution from its inception to its decline in the late 18th century.
 The earliest tientos (such as those of Cabezón) were stylistically quite close to the ricercare in their extended use of the strict, motet-style counterpoint.
 Later (especially in the works of Cabanilles), tientos would frequently alternate between the older style of strict counterpoint, and virtuosic, affective figuration typical of the toccata and some fantasias.
 The evolution of the form was in part conditioned by the evolution of the Spanish organ, and it eventually came to include several variants or sub-forms, several of which are listed below: